conjurdemos/cloudfoundry-conjur-demo/README.md

-- The [TAS with installed tile](tas-with-installed-tile/) directory is intended for **development purposes only**; it assumes that you have access to a VMWare Tanzu Application Service (TAS) installation and that you have an existing Conjur or DAP installation up and running.
+- The [TAS with installed tile](tas-with-installed-tile/) directory is intended for **development purposes only**; it assumes that you have access to a VMWare Tanzu Application Service (TAS) installation and that you have an existing Conjur Open Source or Enterprise installation up and running.
 It requires that you install the Conjur Service Broker for VMWare Tanzu service tile in the Ops Manager of your running TAS installation, and it deploys the test [app](app/) to TAS to verify it can retrieve secrets from Conjur.

 ## Contributing